 The recent Spending Review has been widely reported on as being silent with respect to entrepreneurs and small businesses (a problem itself).

 However lying like an unexploded bomb in the detail was a 17% reduction in the budget of BIS.
 The direct result of this is the axing of the Business Growth Scheme (BGS).
-Many small businesses have benefited from the scheme, known to many as Growth Accelerator and the service’s own survey makes compelling reading for any business owner wanting to chart a hyper growth path (to view the full survey click here).
+Many small businesses have benefited from the scheme, known to many as Growth Accelerator.
+The service’s own survey makes compelling reading for any business owner wanting to chart a hyper growth path.

 “Hyper Growth business leaders have a positive attitude to taking on board advice but they are careful about who they go to”.

-Business coaches ranked highest on the trust spectrum for SME owners and the decision to wind down BGS hasn’t changed that!
+Business coaches ranked highest on the trust spectrum for SME owners.
+The decision to wind down BGS hasn’t changed that!